Varun-19/Natours/README.md

 # Natours

-As a first step in my learning SASS, I have started working on this project.
+As a first step in learning SASS, I have started working on this project.
 A good landing page with some good animation and effects